unknown4679/WebSite2/replit.md

 - Simplified Header component to basic navigation with "S.P.E.A.R.™ Protocol" branding
 - Simplified Footer to minimal copyright and contact info for "Spear Holdings"
 - Applied dark theme styling with cyan accents (#0ff) and dark background (#0a0a0a)
+- Implemented comprehensive multi-language support with 6 languages (English, Spanish, French, German, Chinese, Japanese)
+- Added language switcher with flag icons in header
+- Updated all components to use i18next translations
 - Updated messaging throughout to emphasize "protocol" and "zero friction" approach

 ## System Architecture